 Image Source: lynda.com

-3. Art: A talent-driven niche that requires a combination of marketing, strategy, and good luck.
+3. Art: The arts is a talent-driven niche that requires a combination of marketing, strategy, and good luck.
 Sometimes it really is about being in the right place at the right time, but if you have a talent for a particular medium and something original to say, you should definitely give yourself a chance.
 Taking classes or reaching out to other local artists in your community is a great way to network and get your name out there.
+But before you do it, a website with an art logo will go a long way in promoting your pieces.

-4. Illustration: If you’re keen on creating artwork that helps to tell a story, regardless of the medium in which you work, there’s a good chance that there is a writer out there that is looking for someone like you.
-For everything from simple line drawings to complex full-page illustrating, the range that is needed in this industry makes it accessible to artists of all persuasions and skill sets.
+4. Illustration: If you're keen on creating artwork that helps to tell a story, regardless of the medium in which you work, there's a good chance that there is a writer out there that is looking for someone like you.
+For everything from simple line drawings to complex full-page illustration, book design, and mascot logos, the range that is needed in this industry makes it accessible to artists of all persuasions and skill sets.

 Image Source: iStock.com/Cecilie_Arcurs